Charles Melville Hays: Legacy

 Hays died before he could see the GTP completed.
 He was eulogized as one of the greatest railwaymen in Canada, and work on the GTR was stopped for five minutes, on April 25, 1912, in his memory.
 The period in which Hays led the GTR was its most prosperous era.

 However, his policies led to the GTP's collapse in 1919.
 The company was placed in receivership, and the government seized GTR's stock.
 It was later alleged that Hays had deceived the company's London directors in 1903 by committing them to conditions in the railway's agreements with the Canadian government for the building of the GTP to which they did not agree.
 That scheme was blamed for the company's collapse.

 The railroad car in which his body was transported back to Montreal is preserved at the Canadian Railway Museum, near Delson, Quebec.
 There is a statue of him in Prince Rupert, and the city of Melville, Saskatchewan, is named after him, as is the village of Haysport, British Columbia.

 Mount Hays, south of Prince Rupert, British Columbia is named for him.

 Charles Hays Secondary School in Prince Rupert is also named in his honour.

 Personal life

-His wife was Clara Jennings (née Gregg), whom he married in St. Louis, Missouri on October 13, 1881.
-They had four daughters: Orian (who married Thornton Davidson, and later Robert N. Hickson), Clara (who married Hope Scott), Marjorie (who married George Hall), and Louise (who married a Mr. Grier).
+His wife was Clara Jennings Hays (née Gregg), whom he married in St. Louis, Missouri on October 13, 1881.
+They had four daughters: Orian (who married Thornton Davidson, and later Robert Newmarch Hickson), Clara (who married Hope Castle Scott), Marjorie (who married George Duffield Hall), and Louise (who married a Mr. Arthur Harold Grier).